 Quality of work life : Waking up to your employee needs

 A seismic shift in how and where employees work has occurred in recent years.
 The emergence of quirky and diverse workplaces, as exemplified by the current stock of serviced offices and impressive facilities that come with modern corporate working environments, means employees now have higher expectations of their everyday surroundings.

-And with wellbeing initiatives such as the ‘Well’ certification – which sees diverse aspects from air quality to natural daylight provision providing the new standard for office environments – enhanced workplaces are firmly on the radar of an increasing number of employees and employers alike.
+And with wellbeing initiatives such as the ‘Well’ certification – which sees diverse aspects from air quality to natural daylight provision, providing the new standard for office environments – enhanced workplaces are firmly on employees ‘must have’ lists.

 Serviced offices are among the pioneers in providing carefully designed spaces to meet these new needs and expectations of employees, as well as businesses themselves.

-Dthree is firmly at the forefront of this movement in the sector, not least through its design plans for provider Venture X, whose new Chiswick office will provide a mix of shared and private workspaces.
+Dthree is firmly at the forefront of this movement in the sector, not least through its design plans for provider Venture X, whose new Chiswick office provides a mix of shared and private workspaces.

 Getting involved from the start

 With design and build firms playing a pivotal role in enabling businesses to design their workplaces around their people, getting involved at the right stage of the planning process is crucial.